-The ankle joint is formed where the tibia and fibula meet the talus bone in the foot.
-The two-leg bones form a snug socket known as the mortise where the body of the talus acts as a hinge to move the ankle up and down.
-A healthy ankle socket is lined with soft cartilage that prevents the bones from pressure and friction.
-If the cartilage in the joint grows thin and frayed, the ankle joint can swell and become sore and stiff.
-Every step we take depends on the ankle joint to push off the ground and place it back down again.
+Ankle Joint – formed where the two bones tibia and fibula (in the leg) meet the talus bone in the foot.
+A healthy ankle socket is lined with soft cartilage that prevents the bones from pressure and friction and if this cartilage grows thin and frayed, the ankle joint can swell and become sore and stiff.
+Our each footstep depends on the ankle joint push off the ground and place it back down again.

 Ankle stiffness –

 Swelling and bone friction make the ankle stiff and less flexible.
 The ankle’s range of motion can become more limited, making it difficult to point and flex the toes.

 Inactivity makes it worse –

 Ankles can become stiff after prolonged inactivity.
 People with ankle osteoarthritis may find that stiffness and pain are most noticeable when they try to get out of bed in the morning or out of a chair after a long period of sitting.

 When ankle cartilage wears away, the fibula, tibia and talus bones can rub together, resulting in irritation and swelling of the ankle.